Andrew Sega: Biography

 Andrew Sega was born on May 20, 1975, in Providence, Rhode Island and lived the majority of his young life in Upstate New York.
 His interest in music began when he was 7 years old, when he started playing and experimenting with an electronic organ he had in his house.
 He later started taking lessons with an organist from a Polish church in Rome, New York, where he learned almost exclusively baroque music.
 Later in high school he learned to play other instruments, including bass clarinet and piano.

 Sega's first records were from artists such as Men at Work, Genesis, and Fleetwood Mac.
 He discovered trackers in his first year of college (1993) from a friend who showed him Future Crew's Unreal demo.
 Sega was amazed with how good the music sounded.
 He eventually discovered FastTracker 1.0, and began writing MOD music for the first time.
 His first demo group was Psychic Monks.
 Through the mid-1990s he contributed music to various demo and music groups, and music disks such as Epidemic (1994), featuring other noted tracker musicians like Purple Motion and Skaven.

 Sega later helped form the legendary tracking group Five Musicians, which featured other notable figures, such as Jeroen Tel, Basehead and Hunz.
 He was also a member of German demogroup Legend Design, and iCE.
-Sega programmed and/or composed music for several demoscene productions, such as the NAID '95 demo Eden and 1996 demo Babylon.
+Sega programmed and/or composed music for several demoscene productions, such as the demo party NAID '95 demo Eden and 1996 demo Babylon.
 His composition, "Ascent of the Cloud Eagle", won the first place at NAID '95.
 In a 1998 interview, Sega declared that he had composed around four hundred finished songs.